nightcycle/sketcher/README.md

-# package
+# sketcher
-A basic template for whenever I make a wally package
+Quenty's draw package with built in clean-up